opendocsg/slw-judgments-backfill/2004_SGHC_225/report.md

 Similarly, it has been said that insults which do not diminish a man’s standing among other people do not found an action for libel or slander, although the exact borderline may often be difficult to define: _Berkoff v Burchill_ [1996] 4 All ER 1008.
 The words said of the plaintiff may not be complimentary but they do not injure his character or reputation or question his integrity.
 In the circumstances, I do not think the plaintiff was defamed in the way pleaded or at all.

-69     Counsel for the plaintiff relied on _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1998] 1 SLR 547 in submitting that a similar phrase “directed at the gallery” was used to describe defence counsel’s objectionable conduct in cross-examination.
+69     Counsel for the plaintiff relied on _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1998] 1 SLR 547</span> in submitting that a similar phrase “directed at the gallery” was used to describe defence counsel’s objectionable conduct in cross-examination.
 In that case, Rajendran J said, at [199]:

  It is clear, by the failure to call evidence to support the allegations, that the questions were directed not towards assisting the court in determining the issues before it but directed at the gallery and the press in order to denigrate the Prime Minister and the way he governs Singapore.
 For such conduct, aggravated damages is payable.